derungs/azure-storage-client/README.md

 ## Options

-The following environment variables should be set:
+When running the server, the following environment variables should be set:

 ```
 # Cosmos DB